Shivter14/SysShivt-tools/README.md

 That's because SysShivt tools uses this repository as a download server so that it can detect updates and automatically install them to this day.

+(Also at the time of making this repository, I didn't know much about GitHub.)

 ### SysShivt tools had a lot of tools, like said in the name; These tools included:
 ```
 // From 'sstutil.cmd'